General Information About Our Bike Tours

 21. Will my luggage be transported during the tours?

 Yes of course, this is a basic service throughout all our tours.

 22. Do you provide bikes on your tours?

 Yes, we have very comfortable hybrid bikes in 5 sizes, with 24 gears, panniers, and a water-bottle, and the use of them is in our tour prices.
 We can also provide child bikes, and for Euro 40 / day E-bikes.
 Please find more details at Bikes&Equipment.

 23. Do I need to wear a helmet in Hungary, Austria or Italy?

 It is not obligatory, but we would strongly recommend using one.
 It’s the best if you bring your own comfortable one, but if you don’t want to carry, we can also provide you with a helmet free (our ones are not new), just let us know when you book a tour.

 24. Is it worth bringing my own saddle or pedal?

 The seats on our bikes are rather comfortable, and we have softer gel seats too, but if you prefer bringing your own accustomed one, we can also put it on your bike with pleasure.
-We have regular pedals on our bikes, Spd pedals or toe clipses are not really recommended, as sometimes they may cause accidents.
+We have regular pedals on our bikes, and we wouldn't recommend Spd pedals or toe clips, as sometimes they may cause accidents.
+However, if you prefer bringing your Spd, we will put them on your bike with pleasure, but on your own responsibility.

 25. What happens if it is raining?